-- (a) Head of Finance - (i) To ensure that all the Authority's financial systems and procedures are sound and properly administered. - (ii) To approve any changes to existing financial systems and to approve any new systems before they are introduced. - (iii) To approve the form of official orders and associated terms and conditions in consultation with the Head of Legal and Democratic Services. - (iv) To make payments from the Authority's funds on the Chief Officer's authorisation that the expenditure has been duly incurred in accordance with Financial Regulations. - (v) To make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - (vi) To make payments to contractors on the certificate of the appropriate Chief Officer, which must include details of the value of the work, retention money, amounts previously certified and amounts now certified. - (vii) To provide advice and encouragement on making payments by the most economical means. - (viii) To ensure that processes are in place to maintain the security and integrity of data for transacting business electronically - (ix) To ensure that a budgetary control system is established that enables commitments incurred by placing orders to be shown against the appropriate budget allocation so that they can be taken into account in budget monitoring reports. - (x) To obtain credit cards and purchasing cards, agree credit limits and regulate their use where the Head of Finance is satisfied there is a business case for having them.
+(a) Head of Finance and Revenues

+- (i) To ensure that all the Authority's financial systems and procedures are sound and properly administered. - (ii) To approve any changes to existing financial systems and to approve any new systems before they are introduced. - (iii) To approve the form of official orders and associated terms and conditions in consultation with the Head of Legal and Democratic Services. - (iv) To make payments from the Authority's funds on the Chief Officer's authorisation that the expenditure has been duly incurred in accordance with Financial Regulations and to ensure correct entries are made in all accounting records - (v) To make payments, whether or not provision exists within the estimates, where the payment is specifically required by statute or is made under a court order. - (vi) To make payments to contractors on the certificate of the appropriate Chief Officer, which must include details of the value of the work, retention money, amounts previously certified and amounts now certified. - (vii) To provide advice and encouragement on making payments by the most economical means. - (viii) To ensure that processes are in place to maintain the security and integrity of data for transacting business electronically. - (ix) To ensure that controls are in place for ensuring requested changes to supplier contact and payment details are independently checked with known contact details to reduce the risk of fraud or misappropriation of public funds. - (x) To ensure that a budgetary control system is established that enables commitments incurred by placing orders to be shown against the appropriate budget allocation so that they can be taken into account in budget monitoring reports. - (xi) To obtain credit cards and purchasing cards, agree credit limits and regulate their use where satisfied there is a business case for having them. - (xii) To ensure that arrangements are in place for the independent reconciliation and retention of supporting invoices for all transactions placed using credit cards or purchasing cards. - (xiii) To ensure that controls are in place to prevent the duplicate payment of invoices.